yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 You also find two real world charts (*.eld) in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/tree/main/Program).
 You can load them into the program and have a look at them.

+## Operational settings ##

+The program lets you set various operational parameters.
+The most important of course is the
+- Maximum Current

+Additionally the load will monitor various parameters and triggers an alarm plus turning itself off if required:
+- LVP...Low Voltage Protection: When the voltage drops below a set value then the load will turn itself off.
+This is important for discharge tests on batteries in order to protect the battery.
+- OAH...Maximum Discharge Capacity: When the load is turned on it calculates the accumulated discharge capacity (in Ah) and turns itself off when a set value has been reached.
+This feature too is for protecting the battery when doing discharge tests.
+- OHP...Maximum Discharge Time: When the runtime reaches a set timespan than the load will turn itself off.
+Important for discharge tests.

 ## Wiring ##

 The devices provide a possibility to communicate via serial port (9600,8,N,1) with TTL-level (3.3V !).
 They accept operating instructions and send status messages if requested.